ClaPalo/NBA_scores/README.md

 ```
 pip install -r requirements.txt
 ```
-Then, run the code:
+Then, run the following command to get all the configuration options:
 ```
-python live_scores.py
+python live_scores.py -h
 ```